nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The Statistics panel is where you will be able to view statistics about your projects.
 It is vertically split into 2 portions.

 The top portion is composed of two tabs.
 One lists the projects that are due within this week or the next (Week starts from Sunday).
-For example, if the current date is 11/04/2023, all projects with deadlines from 09/04/2023 to 22/04/2023 will appear on the **Due soon project list**.
+For example, if the current date is 11/04/2023 (a Tuesday), all projects with deadlines from 09/04/2023 to 22/04/2023 inclusive will appear on the **Due soon project list**.

 The other tab lists projects that are overdue.
 For example, if the current date is 11/04/2023, projects with deadlines on 11/04/2023 will not appear in **Overdue project list**, but projects with deadlines on 10/04/2023 will appear in the **Overdue